zh0ra/nosql/eda.md

 Task 2d.
 Working with GeoJSON objects.
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -  - - - - - - - -
+I try to use dataset Seattle Police Department

 Find in Internet GeoJSON objects, import to database and create 4 geospatial queries(at list forPoint, LineString and Polygon)